 This year, there will be more CityEngine releases than in previous years so we can deliver you new features and bug fixes quicker.
 First up is CityEngine 2014.0, released on the 30th of May 2014 and available for download from … Continue reading

 Maybe you’ve heard, there’s a new extension for ArcGIS for Server Standard and Advanced available at ArcGIS 10.2.
-It’s called ArcGIS GeoEvent Processor for Server and it expands the capabilities of ArcGIS allowing you to Continue reading
+It’s called ArcGIS GeoEvent Extension for Server and it expands the capabilities of ArcGIS allowing you to Continue reading

 Version 10.2 of the ArcGIS Runtime SDK for WPF is now available for download on the ArcGIS Resource Center.
 This is a significant release that includes pivotal fixes and updates, and provides easier access to the product download with more flexible licensing.